Topaz - teacher contact e-mail address - email@example.com

 - Find three items in your house, put them in order according to height e.g. tallest, shortest.

-- Learn the sounds that these letters make:
+- Learn the sounds that these letters make: We are continuing to learn the rest of these phonemes.

 (on our school website under the ‘Learning-phonics tips’ there is a video showing you how to pronounce the sounds.